 The latest version is available in the Arch Linux default repositories.
 So, we can install it with pacman using command:

-NetData is not available in DEB based (Ubuntu / Debian) or RPM based (RHEL / CentOS / Fedora) systems.
-We need to install NetData using its repository.
+NetData is not available in the default repositories of DEB based (Ubuntu / Debian) or RPM based (RHEL / CentOS / Fedora) systems.
+We need to install NetData manually from its Git repository.

 First install the required dependencies:

 # Debian / Ubuntu $ sudo apt-get install zlib1g-dev uuid-dev libuv1-dev liblz4-dev libjudy-dev libssl-dev libmnl-dev gcc make git autoconf autoconf-archive autogen automake pkg-config curl # Fedora $ sudo dnf install zlib-devel libuuid-devel libuv-devel lz4-devel Judy-devel openssl-devel libmnl-devel gcc make git autoconf autoconf-archive autogen automake pkgconfig curl findutils # CentOS / Red Hat Enterprise Linux $ sudo yum install epel-release $ sudo yum install autoconf automake curl gcc git libmnl-devel libuuid-devel openssl-devel libuv-devel lz4-devel Judy-devel lm_sensors make MySQL-python nc pkgconfig python python-psycopg2 PyYAML zlib-devel # openSUSE $ sudo zypper install zlib-devel libuuid-devel libuv-devel liblz4-devel judy-devel openssl-devel libmnl-devel gcc make git autoconf autoconf-archive autogen automake pkgconfig curl findutils

 After installing the required dependencies, install NetData on DEB or RPM based systems as shown below.

 The above command will create a directory called ‘netdata’ in the current working directory.

 Finally, install and start NetData using command: